petersatsuse/azure-compute-docs/articles/virtual-machines/use-premium-ssd-v2-with-availability-set.md

   az feature register --namespace Microsoft.Compute --name PremiumV2
   ```

-## Optimize Background Data Copy of the disk:
+## Optimize background data copy of the disk

-### Change optimized-for-frequent-attach disk property:
+### Change optimized-for-frequent-attach disk property

 If your workload often moves disks between VMs in the same or different Availability Sets, turn on the `optimized-for-frequent-attach` setting to avoid delays.
 Setting this property to true prevents the system from triggering a background copy of the disk for FD alignment during reattachments. `optimized-for-frequent-attach` can be set when creating a new unattached disk or update it later for an existing disk.
 If the disk is currently attached to a VM, first detach the disk.
 Update the `optimized-for-frequent-attach` disk property and then reattach the disk to the VM.

-#### Instructions to Set or Update Optimized-for-Frequent-Attach on Disks:
+#### Instructions to set or update optimized-for-frequent-attach on disks

 - To set the property while creating a new unattached disk:
  ```azurecli-interactive